-- Lack of Flexibility-claim costs are based on a predetermined set of interest discount assumptions that cannot be altered without recreating the claim costs. - Lack of Transparency-claim costs provide less transparency than a first-principles approach where attribution analysis of the various morbidity impacts can be performed and analyzed.
-Claim costs can mask trends, because experience in one attribute (e.g., incidence) can be overshadowed by changes in other attributes (e.g., continuance and utilization). - Lack of Precision-a first-principles approach allows for a greater level of precision in the calculations.
+- Lack of flexibility-claim costs are based on a predetermined set of interest discount assumptions that cannot be altered without recreating the claim costs. - Lack of transparency-claim costs provide less transparency than a first-principles approach where attribution analysis of the various morbidity impacts can be performed and analyzed.
+Claim costs can mask trends, because experience in one attribute (e.g., incidence) can be overshadowed by changes in other attributes (e.g., continuance and utilization). - Lack of precision-a first-principles approach allows for a greater level of precision in the calculations.
 Because each morbidity attribute is developed and modeled separately, the intricacies and inter-relationships of those attributes can more precisely be modeled.
 Claim-cost models do not explicitly reflect changes in morbidity assumptions in the projected exposed lives.
 Claim costs are developed assuming an average expectation of morbidity.
 Therefore, claim costs are less reactive to changes in underlying morbidity attributes.

-Consideration of the block's particular circumstances is important in determining which particular approach might be the best to utilize.
+Actuaries typically find it important to consider the block's particular circumstances when determining which particular approach might be the best to utilize.

 These circumstances would include, but are not limited to, the size and complexity of the block, system capabilities, available time and resources, and level and quality of data available.

 Q2.
-What level of granularity should be used in setting the assumptions?
+What level of granularity is typically used in setting the assumptions?